Thinu2006/Personal-Expense-Tracker-2024/README.md

 - **Power BI**: Used for building the interactive visualizations and dashboards.
 - **Excel**: Data import from Excel for easy expense entry and manipulation.
 - **DAX**: Data Analysis Expressions for creating calculated columns and measures.

+## Usage
+Once the Power BI file is open, you can start by:
+- Adding your expenses by modifying the source data or importing your own data.
+- Customizing the dashboard to fit your personal financial tracking needs.
+- Interacting with the visuals to get insights into spending trends and patterns.

+## Contributions
+Contributions are welcome!
+If you'd like to improve this project, please fork the repository, make your changes, and submit a pull request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgements
+Thanks to Microsoft Power BI for providing an amazing platform for data visualization.
+Inspired by the need to help individuals track and manage personal finances more effectively.